 In April 2020 the World Economic Forum and UNESCO reported that due to the COVID 19 Pandemic, over 1.2 billion children were out of the classroom as schools around the globe were closed, pushing forward online schooling like never before.
 This sudden shift away from the traditional classroom has forced education into the digital era, albeit within a timeframe that would have previously been believed to be 15 years in the making.

 Due to COVID19 – rapid pace of educational change has been compressed into the span of about 5 / 6 weeks.
-As a result, education has changed dramatically, with the distinctive rise of and popularity of online learning, whereby teaching is undertaken remotely and on digital platforms.
+As a result, education has changed dramatically, with the distinctive rise of and popularity of online schooling, whereby teaching is undertaken remotely and on digital platforms.

 Even before COVID-19, there was already high growth and adoption in education technology, with global EdTech investments reaching US$18.66 billion in 2019 and the overall market for online education projected to reach $350 Billion by 2025.
 Whether it is language apps, virtual tutoring, video conferencing tools, or online learning software, there has been a significant surge in usage since COVID-19.